Infiniteb1u3/Destiny-AutoHotKey-Macros/README.md

 Contains Diffrent macros for Destiny 2 farms or cheeses Requires AutoHotKey Installed

-All macros have a Force Quit mapped to -HOME- by default
+All macros have a Force Quit mapped to -HOME- by default, Functions are all Paused with the tilde key

 1) GOTD Dungeon Cheese Script
    - For use with the witherhoard damage exploit, enables you to solo hold witherhoard, maintain a perfect timing with tractor cannon debuffs and darci jolt